 Insert the wire rack with the open side facing the appliance door and the curved lip pointing downwards.
 Always place ovenware, tins and dishes on the wire rack.

-Universal pan or baking tray
+Slide the universal pan or the baking tray in carefully as

-Slide the universal pan or the baking tray in carefully as far as the limit stop with the bevelled edge facing the appliance door.
+far as the limit stop with the bevelled edge facing the appliance door.